Jet lag is NOT caused by lack of sleep.

 - Lavender oil / Studies have shown that the scent of lavender can increase your sleep quality by 20%!
 Spritz some on your travel pillow.
 It can help you relax and chill out.

 - Melatonin / Melatonin is a hormone that our brains naturally produce.
 You can also buy it over the counter in pill form.
 Melatonin is NOT a sleep initiator it simply helps regulate our internal clock which contributes to healthy sleep.
-Consult with your physician before trying this one out but many swear that using it helps to reset their sleep and wake cycle.
+Consult with your physician beforehand but many swear that using it helps to reset their sleep and wake cycle (our favorite is Pure Rest).

 - Exercise / The more you sit the more tired you become.
 Move around as best you can.
 Stretch in your seat, go for a walk in the aisle.